risingwavelabs/risingwave-docs/versioned_docs/version-0.18.0/deploy/risingwave-local.md

 ---
 id: risingwave-local
-title: Run RisingWave locally
+title: Run RisingWave directly on your host machine
-description: Install and run RisingWave locally in your environment.
+description: Install and run RisingWave directly on your host machine.
 slug: /risingwave-local
 ---